openeuler-mirror/raspberrypi-build/README.en.md

     The image name to be built.

-    For example, `openEuler-20.09-RaspberryPi.aarch64.img`.
-The default is `openEuler-RaspberryPi.aarch64.img`, or it is automatically generated based on parameter: `-r, --repo REPO_INFO`.
+    For example, `openEuler-20.09-raspi-aarch64.img`.
+The default is `openEuler-raspi-aarch64.img`, or it is automatically generated based on parameter: `-n, --name IMAGE_NAME`.

 4.  -h, --help